like us on facebook If you 'like' us, we'll LOVE you!

-So many of my clients ask me whether they should date more than one man at a time.
-As their search for love heats up, suddenly there are a few guys who are interested and they don't know how to handle it.
+So many of my clients ask me whether dating more than one man at a time is a wise idea.
+As their search for love heats up, suddenly there are a multiple men who are interested in them and they don't know how to handle it.

 When I was looking for love, I often dated up to three guys simultaneously.
 I wasn't trying to hit some number in the Guinness Book of World Records.
 Rather, my goal was simple: to find a guy I could date more than three times, hoping this would lead to a relationship.

 Frequently, men would drop out after one, two or three dates.
 Since there was no way to know who would stick around, I dated as many guys as I was interested in at the same time.
 That's why I'm an advocate for "volume dating."

-Remember, until you're in an exclusive relationship where this has been discussed and agreed on, you are free to seek out other partners.
-So, I want to be clear — a few dates is not by any means a relationship.
+Remember, until you're in an exclusive relationship where this status has been discussed and agreed on, you are free to seek out other partners.
+So, I want to be clear — a few dates with a guy is by no means a "relationship" with him.

 Problems arise when women feel prematurely attached to a man, which makes them unwilling to date other guys.
 This limits your options before you even know if you're on the right path.
 That's how heartbreak happens — when you think you've found "the one" after two dates, and then he never calls again.

 Here are some reasons why dating more than one guy at a time is a very smart strategy to find lasting love: